 The gallery focuses on showcasing contemporary artwork from local artists and is open on weekdays from 10am-2:30pm.

 Nearby, on the harbour’s edge around Wi Neera Drive, is the Writers’ Walk.
-Developed in partnership with the Porirua Community Arts Council, this scenic walk celebrates the rich legacy of writers and playwrights from around Porirua.
+Developed in partnership with Porirua Community Arts, this scenic walk celebrates the rich legacy of writers and playwrights from around Porirua.

-It features a stunning carved Pou that represents Te Rangihaeata of Ngāti Toa, a nephew of Te Rauparaha, and sculptures honouring writers Patricia Grace, DCNZM, Michael King, OBE, and Alistair Te Ariki Campbell.
+It features a stunning carved Pou that represents Te Rangihaeata of Ngāti Toa, a nephew of Te Rauparaha, and sculptures honouring writers Patricia Grace, DCNZM, Michael King, OBE, Alistair Te Ariki Campbell and author Elizabeth Knox.

 This pou commemorates the wordsmith Te Rangihaeata.
 It was put in place in 2015 at the corner of Wi Neera Drive and Titahi Bay Road and marks the start of the walk.